single-cell-data/SOMA/abstract_specification.md

 - type - a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array
 - shape - the shape of the array, i.e., number and length of each dimension

 All dimensions must have a positive, non-zero length, and there must be 1 or more dimensions.
 Implicitly stored elements (ie, those not explicitly stored in the array) are assumed to have a value of zero.
+Where explicitly referenced in the API, the dimensions are named `soma_dim_N`, where `N` is the dimension number (eg, `soma_dim_0`), and elements are named `soma_data`.

 The default "fill" value for `SOMASparseNdArray` is the zero or null value of the array type (e.g., Arrow.float32 defaults to 0.0).

-> ℹ️ **Note** - on TileDB this is an sparse array with `N` uint64 dimensions of domain [0, maxUint64), and a single attribute.
+> ℹ️ **Note** - on TileDB this is an sparse array with `N` `int64` dimensions of domain [0, maxInt64), and a single attribute.

 ## Composed Types